renee-tala/Cryptocurrencies/README.md

   - Visual the Cryptocurrencies results

 ## Results
-- This is what the data looks like condensed into three Principal Component Analyses:
+- This is what the data looks like reduced into three Principal Component Analyses:
 ![PCA](img/reduced_pca.png)

-- After
+- Afterwards, we cluster using K-means and display the data as an Elbow Curve:
 ![elbowcurve](img/elbowcurve_kmeans.png)

+- Here is the table of tradable cryptocurrencies:
 ![clusteredtable](img/clustered_table.png)

+- Here are the tradable cryptocurrencies as a 3d plot:
 ![3dplot](img/3d_plot.png)

+- After scaling the data, we can view it as a scatterplot:
 ![scatterplot](img/scatterplot.png)

-## Summary